NiyongaboEric/Gallery-web-app/README.md

 #i begin with user registration where i CRUD application.
     		#How user api works?
-    - create a TAG to separate the Api created
+    - create a TAG to separate the Api created.
-    - create unique and reusable models
+    - create unique and reusable models.
-    - remember to combine api with the same path
+    - remember to combine api with the same path.
-    - repeat the same process for other API
+    - repeat the same process for other API.

 		|HTTP|route |Example|
 		|------|----|-------|